dtcenter/MET/met/docs/Users_Guide/mode.rst

   quilt = FALSE;

-The quilt entry indicates whether all permutations of convolution radii and thresholds should be run.
+The **quilt** entry indicates whether all permutations of convolution radii and thresholds should be run.

-• If FALSE, the number of forecast and observation convolution radii and thresholds must all match.
+• If **FALSE**, the number of forecast and observation convolution radii and thresholds must all match.
 One configuration of MODE will be run for each group of settings in those lists.

-• If TRUE, the number of forecast and observation convolution radii must match and the number of forecast and observation convolution thresholds must match.
+• If **TRUE**, the number of forecast and observation convolution radii must match and the number of forecast and observation convolution thresholds must match.
 For N radii and M thresholds, NxM configurations of MODE will be run.

 _____________________